 - Add Dried mango powder and sugar as well.

-The mixture will star releasing moisture.
+- The mixture will start releasing moisture.

-Add chopped, coriander, chopped green chilies, garam masala powder and also lemon juice.
+- Add chopped coriander, chopped green chilies, garam masala powder and also lemon juice.

 Making Paratha